jossemii/HyperNode/USAGE.md

 `nodo config`
 This will initiate an interactive session to guide you through configuring your system.

+#### Modifiable Fields

+1. **ERGO_NODE_URL**:
+   This is the URL of the Ergo node, which is the default blockchain network used for both payment systems and the reputation system.
+It connects your node to the Ergo network, enabling it to interact with the blockchain.

+2. **ERGO_WALLET_MNEMONIC**:
+   This is the main wallet for your node.
+It is used for generating reputation proofs and for sending payments to other nodes.
+A random wallet is generated when the node is first installed, but the user can provide a different wallet mnemonic if they prefer.

+3. **ERGO_PAYMENTS_RECIEVER_WALLET**:
+   This is the public key where funds should be sent once they exceed a certain threshold.
+It is recommended to use a cold wallet (offline wallet) for additional security.

+4. **NGROK_TUNNELS_KEY**:
+   If your node doesn't have a public IP available for internet exposure, you can use a service like NGROK.
+This key allows the node to expose itself to the internet through NGROK tunnels.

+5. **ERGO_DONATION_PERCENTAGE**:
+   Users can opt to donate a percentage of their income (earned from clients) to support the development of Nodo.
+The donation percentage can be set by the user, with 0% being the default value, as the repository `celaut-proyect/nodo` operates as a non-profit.
+The donation destination can be viewed in the environment variables.

 ### 4. compile

 The `compile` command allows you to compile a project (such as a Dockerfile and associated configuration files) and create a service specification.
 This service can then be deployed and run on the distributed network.